beling/book-pl/src/ch18-03-pattern-syntax.md

 Until now, all our examples have been matching structs or enums that were one level deep.
 Matching can work on nested items too!

-For example, we can refactor the code in Listing 18-15 to support RGB and HSV colors in the `ChangeColor` message, as shown in Listing 18-16.
+For example, we can refactor the code in listing 18-15 to support RGB and HSV colors in the `ChangeColor` message, as shown in listing 18-16.

 ```rust
 {{#rustdoc_include ../listings/ch18-patterns-and-matching/listing-18-16/src/main.rs}}